Updated: Jun 19

 This is the challenge of ethical living.
 It’s relatively easy to choose right over wrong when the options are black and white.
 Choosing between shades of gray is far more complicated.

-Read this week's column in the Maverick Paradox Magazine.
+Read this week's column from the Maverick Paradox Magazine.